myersg86/digitalocean-x2go-ubuntu-1804/do-x2go-ubuntumate1804.md

 For situations in which you'd like to remotely access a full Linux desktop with a GUI interface, X2Go is a great solution..

 X2Go works with your existing SSH daemon, encrypting all traffic between the client and the server while relying on the same well-tested and secure mechanism of authentication.
 It either avoids or optimizes the most latency-intensive parts of X-forwarding safely and without complex manual configuration.
-The end result is a near-native experience
+The end result is a highly-responsive and near-native desktop experience accessible from anywhere with internet connectivity.

  Such a setup is useful when: